Anthony Harnden

-Anthony Harnden is the Chair of the Medicines and Healthcare products Regulatory Agency (MHRA).
-He is a professor of primary care at the University of Oxford and until December 2024 was a registrant council member of the General Medical Council (GMC) and Chair of the Remuneration Committee.
+Anthony Harnden is a British medical practitioner and academic who is the chair of the Medicines and Healthcare products Regulatory Agency (MHRA).
+He is a professor of primary care at the University of Oxford and until December 2024 was a registrant council member of the General Medical Council and chair of the Remuneration Committee.

-He was also deputy chair of the Joint Committee on Vaccination and Immunisation (JVCI), playing a key role in ensuring public trust and patient safety during the distribution of the COVID vaccine.
-Anthony has over 40 years of experience working for NHS, mostly as a general practitioner in Wheatley, Oxfordshire.
+He was also deputy chair of the Joint Committee on Vaccination and Immunisation (JVCI), advising the UK government on ensuring public trust and patient safety during the distribution of the COVID vaccine.
+Earlier he worked as a general practitioner in Wheatley, Oxfordshire.
 He is particularly focused on protecting patient safety through robust surveillance and embracing risk-proportionate regulation to maintain the UK as a global regulator of excellence.

-He is currently an Honorary Fellow of St Hugh’s College Oxford.
+He is an Honorary Fellow of St Hugh's College, Oxford.

 Career

 Anthony Harnden’s clinical and research interests have been in primary care paediatrics, specifically common childhood infection, vaccine preventable infection, the early diagnosis of serious disease and clinical trials in children.
 He has published research papers on influenza, whooping cough, the development of quality indicators for the care of children in UK general practice, Kawasaki disease and confidential enquiries in child deaths in both the UK and Africa.
 He developed the successful British Medical Journal series Easily Missed in 2009 to improve diagnosis in primary care and remains a series adviser.

 During his career, Anthony has worked in a number of notable roles across the healthcare sector, including: